 The previous race and original Ironman Asia-Pacific 70.3 championships was limited in that the course went up and over a footbridge on the bike course, twice.
 No easy feat with 2ooo atheletes.
 The current event is still based in and around Laguna Beach and Resort but the swim is a straight ocean swim followed by a fast multi lap bike course and then a four lap run course around the hotels.
 All of this on closed roads as is usual in Ironman races.
 That was the original plan, but as I’ll explain later, things change.

 Getting to the Race

 Racing on the other side of the world took much more organisation than driving down the M4 for Ironman Wales.
-Transporting all the triathlon gear, including bike, on international and domestic flights isn’t straight forward.
+Transporting all the triathlon gear, including bikes, on international and domestic flights isn’t straight forward.

 Airlines have different rules for carrying bikes.
 There is no industry standard restricting any items such as CO2 canisters or inflated tyres but some airlines limit numbers or ban them altogether.

 I used a cardboard bike box which I picked up free of charge from Evans Cycles .
 We flew from Romania to London on Wizz Air and then across to Bangkok with Etihad.
 From Bangkok an internal Air Asia flight took us to Phuket.